tarikceylan/typescript-basics/README.md

 ## Installing TypeScript

 - To install TypeScript globally, we can simply run `npm i -g typescript`
-- To confirm TypeScript is installed properly we can run `tsc -v` command.
+- To confirm that TypeScript is installed properly we can run `tsc -v` command.
 (Returns TypeScript Version)

 ## Using TypeScript